Namhan River

-Namhan River (Namhan-gang, South Han River) is a major river of South Korea, the 2nd-longest.
+Namhan River (Namhan-gang, South Han River) is a major and second-longest river of South Korea.
 It is a tributary of the Han River.
 It is famous for clean and clear water, especially in its upper reaches and tributaries, and serves as a source of water for Seoul.
 A popular bike path follows the river.
 Several sections of it are used for public recreation, including rafting; some of these sections have their own traditional names, such as the "Dong-gang" or Dong River stretch, popular for natural beauty.

 Some part of this river was found to be contaminated by bis-(2-ethylhexyl)-phthalate (DEHP) with 50 ppb.